-The BSP model, described by Valiant [14], uses slackness in the number of processors and memory mapping via hash functions to hide communication latency and provide for the efficient execution of fine grained PRAM algorithms on coarse-grained hardware.
+The BSP model, described by Valiant [18], uses slackness in the number of processors and memory mapping via hash functions to hide communication latency and provide for the efficient execution of fine grained PRAM algorithms on coarse-grained hardware.
 Culler et. al. introduced the LogP model which, using Valiant's BSP model as a starting point, focuses on the technological trend from fine grained parallel machines towards coarse-grained systems and advocates portable parallel algorithm design [4].
 Other coarse grained models focus more on utilizing local computation and minimizing global operations.
-These include the Coarse-Grained Multicomputer (CGM) model used in this paper [8].
+These include the Coarse-Grained Multicomputer (CGM(n, p)) model used in this paper [5], where n is the input size and p the number of processing elements.
 In this mixed sequential/parallel setting, there are three important measures of any coarse-grained algorithm, namely, the amount of local computation required, the number and type of global communication phases required and the scalability of the algorithm, that is, the range of values for the ratio $\frac{n}{p}$ for which the algorithm is efficient and applicable.
+We refer to [5, 9, 10] for more details on this model.

 Recently, Cáceres et al. [2] showed that many problems in general graphs, such as list ranking, connected components and others, can be solved in $O(\log p)$ communication rounds in BSP and CGM.
-Note that while this work is of significant theoretical interest, these algorithms involve simulation of their corresponding PRAM algorithm for $\log n$ communication phases which is both complex to implement and computationally expensive in practice.
-So whereas in theory these results yield algorithms in interval graphs for coarse-grained machines, in practice a different approach is called for.
-Unlike general graphs, interval graphs can be more easily partitioned and treated in the distributed memory setting.
+However, unlike general graphs, interval graphs can be more easily partitioned and treated in the distributed memory setting.
 Since each interval is given by its two extreme points, they can be sorted by left and/or right endpoints and distributed according to this ordering.
 This partitioning allows us to design less complex parallel algorithms; moreover, the derived algorithms are easier to implement and faster both in theory and in practice.